1300 710 275

 Thankfully all EV Powerhouse Type 2 charging units (both portable or fixed) are compatible with all EV vehicle manufacturers.
 For added peace of mind also note that most EV vehicles are supplied with additional adapters (making EV vehicles even more versatile).

 Charging units vary in terms of power, cable length, aesthetic presentation, and the way a client intends to use it (everyday use, personal use, back up charging unit, for use in multiple locations, etc).
-To help aid clients in choosing which charging unit is most suitable for their EV vehicle, feel free to use the EV Powerhouse Search & Find tool, or alternatively contact EVpowerhouse through our Contact Us page, and our team of experts would be more than happy to assist you in finding the right charging unit for your vehicle.
+To help aid clients in choosing which charging unit is most suitable for their EV vehicle, feel free to use the EV PowerHouse Search & Find tool, or alternatively contact EVpowerhouse through our Contact Us page, and our team of experts would be more than happy to assist you in finding the right charging unit for your vehicle.